shikeyou/Html5HelloWorld/README.md

 #HTML5 Hello World

-This is project 0 for Udacity's Front-End Web Developer Nanodegree.
+This is Project 0 for Udacity's Front-End Web Developer Nanodegree.

 Main objective of this project: